Nik7378/Spring_Emp_REST/README.md

-# Employee-Management-System - Spring REST
+# Employee Management System - Spring REST

 Designed and developed Employee Management System using Spring Boot, Java and MySQL as part of a Maven based project.
 Created functionalities for Admin roles.